seh/rules_cue/README.md

 ## Gazelle Extension

-To use [Gazelle][gazelle] in your project to generate BUILD.bazel files for your .cue files, add gazelle to your WORKSPACE, and then add the following to your repository root BUILD.bazel:
+To use [Gazelle][gazelle] in your project to generate BUILD.bazel files for your CUE files, add Gazelle to your WORKSPACE, and then add the following to your repository root BUILD.bazel:

 [gazelle]: https://github.com/bazelbuild/bazel-gazelle